-Spring is coming to Des Moines.
-This time of year many people stock up on antihistamines and other medications to help them endure the onslaught of symptoms: sneezing, itching, watery eyes and stuffy noses.
+Spring is (finally) here in Des Moines.
+This time of year many people stock up on antihistamines and other medications to help them endure the onslaught of allergy symptoms: sneezing, itching, watery eyes and stuffy noses.

 How Allergies Work

 What we call allergies are actually “a constellation of clinical diseases” that whip the immune system into an exaggerated frenzy over normally harmless substances, says medical researcher Dave D. Ninabahen.
 Allergies occur when the immune system encounters an irritant and mistakes it as harmful, attacking it with far more ferocity than needed.
 The five most common allergies include:

 When the irritant is inhaled, eaten, or touched, the body produces specific antibodies called immunoglobulin, which trigger the release of histamines.
 Once released, histamines begin ravaging the body.
 Blood pressure drops, nearby blood vessels dilate, and the spaces between surrounding cells fill with fluid.

 This inflammatory response launches a cascade of miserable symptoms, from itching and sneezing to nausea and vomiting.
 When the reaction occurs across the entire body, it can even be life threatening.

 Allergies, Stress and the Immune System

 Doctors still don’t fully understand exactly how the mechanism behind allergies works.
 But they have determined that stress plays a role.